ashleyGarcia0405/work-hours-optimization/README.md

-Here’s a clean, copy-paste **README.md** you can use.
-Tweak the org name / links as needed.

----

 # Work-Hours Optimization (UCI Adult / Census)

 Predict whether an individual earns **> \$50K** from hours worked **plus** demographics, then surface insights about **who is over/under-compensated** relative to workload.